 Our common stock is listed on the OTC Markets Venture Market, or the OTCQB, under the symbol "KMPH."
-On December 17, 2020, the last reported sale price of our common stock as reported on the OTC Markets Venture Market was \$0.9789 per share.
+On January 4, 2021, the last reported sale price of our common stock as reported on the OTC Markets Venture Market was \$10.45 per share.
 We have applied to list our common stock on The NASDAQ Capital Market under the symbol "KMPH."
 We will not consummate this offering unless our common stock is approved for listing on The NASDAQ Capital Market.
 The closing sale price of our common stock as reported on the OTCQB may not be indicative of the market price of our common stock on The NASDAQ Capital Market.
 There is no established public trading market for the warrants or the pre-funded warrants, and we do not expect a market to develop.
 In addition, we do not intend to apply to list the warrants or the pre-funded warrants on any national securities exchange or other nationally recognized trading system.
 Without an active trading market, the liquidity of the warrants and the pre-funded warrants will be limited.

-We are an "emerging growth company" and "smaller reporting company" under applicable Securities and Exchange Commission Rules and are subject to reduced public company reporting requirements for this prospectus and future filings.
+We are a "smaller reporting company" under applicable Securities and Exchange Commission rules and are subject to reduced public company reporting requirements for this prospectus and future filings.